Should You Hire A Moving Company or Move Yourself in NYC?

 Should You Hire a Moving Company or Move Yourself?

-• Hiring a moving company or doing it yourself each have their own benefits and drawbacks.
+• Hiring a moving company or doing it yourself each has its own benefits and drawbacks.

-• Hiring a moving company can take away a lot of the stress and physical labor from yourself the day of the move.
+• Hiring a moving company can take away much of the stress and physical labor from yourself on the day of the move.

-• Professional movers usually take a shorter period of time to move than if you had done the job yourself, and are generally recommended for moving households and precious items.
+• Professional movers usually take a shorter period to move than if you had done the job yourself and are generally recommended for moving households and precious items.

-• Doing it yourself is cheaper and you can move on any day that is convenient for you instead of matching the scheduling of a company.
+• Doing it yourself is cheaper, and you can move on any convenient day instead of matching a company's schedule.

 • If you are moving yourself, many landlords will require a security deposit in case of damage to the building.
 If you hire movers, you'll need to provide their certificate of insurance to your landlord.

-• There exists everything from small local movers to national van lines for every moving need possible.
+• Everything from small local movers to national van lines exists very moving needs possible.

 • Some moving companies can accommodate long-distance moves, provide storage options, coordinate logistics, and even pack for you.